zampolli75/indigo/_posts/2017-03-02-create-alias-terminal.md

 After saving the change in the *bash_profile* file you will be able to access the iCloud folder from the bash by using the alias (i.e. 'icloud').

-I suggest to use the same approach for folders that you use recurrently in your work.
+I suggest using the same approach for folders that you use recurrently in your work.

 # References:
 - [http://usabilityetc.com/2015/07/access-icloud-drive-folder-in-terminal/]()